paradedb/helm-charts/CONTRIBUTING.md

 ## Pull Request Worfklow

-All changes to ParadeDB happen through GitHub Pull Requests.
+All changes to ParadeDB happen through Github Pull Requests.
 Here is the recommended flow for making a change:

 1. Before working on a change, please check to see if there is already a GitHub